Proyecto-Final-EPICS/Drag-and-drop-numbers2/README.md

-# Ingles para todos
+# English for everyone

-A unity application available for Android devices focused on the task of teaching English to people who it's the native language is Spanish with visual disabilities and bad sight.
+An unity application available for Android devices focused on the task of teaching English to people whose native language is Spanish and suffer from visual disabilities and bad sight.

 ![BeFunky-collage](https://user-images.githubusercontent.com/61607058/166154804-91028f91-cbf7-460a-8c0a-8afd5cf55259.jpg)